 Sitting/dining room: with multi-fuel stove, Freeview TV, DVD, radio/CD player and payphone.

 Bathroom: with shower cubicle, WC, basin, washing machine and heated towel rail, electric heater.

 Bedroom 1: with double bed.

-All power, bed linen and towels included.
+All power, bed linen, towels and Wi-Fi included.
 Starter pack for stove provided.

 Enclosed rear garden with summer house, table and chairs.
 Parking for one car (a shared parking area with Chapel House).
 This property has a private water supply.